Use the Campaign Settings menu to adjust a Campaign's share, mobile, embed, background, text, and other settings.

 When Facebook is unable to determine the visitor's location, the dialogs are shown in the language you select in this drop-down menu.
 The default is English (US).

 Note: Custom Publish settings are only available for Campaigns that are already Custom Published to Facebook.
+Publishing to Facebook is available on the Business Plan or higher.

 Default Label When Campaign is Installed